icidasset/icidasset/src/Writings/health-fitness.md

   determines the amount and nature of its physical effects.
 - Enjoy the now, don't think to much about where you're going.
 - Don't think about tomorrow, nothing bad is going to happen.
-- Breathing effectively is important for your focus, metabolism, stress, etc.
-  –> __Wim Hof method.__
 - Meditating 20 minutes a day can bring enormous benefits, e.g. reduce bad stress.
   Focus on breathing/air flow.
 - Mental stress <=> physical stress <small>(it's all related)</small>